Ivanova (the Cynic); Sheridan (the Optimist); Garibaldi (the Realist); Franklin (the Conflicted), and Marcus (the Apathetic).

 Realist: Probably Kryten.
 He'll acknowledge that Lister is being overly optimistic, and that his plan probably is suicidal, but yet informs Rimmer that even though a mission might be dangerous, they are in danger (of possible low food supplies) and must take the chance to survive anyway.

-Star Trek: Voyager: This probably applies to the rest of Star Trek shows.
-While there are obviously more than four or five characters, the overlapped roles have characters that fall under different aspects of each role.
+Star Trek: Voyager: While there are obviously more than four or five characters, the overlapped roles have characters that fall under different aspects of each role.
 For example, Tuvok is the coldly-logical Cynic, Paris is the street smart Cynic and Torres embodies raw hostility.